asmundh/Progsek/README.md

 Then populate databse by posting mysql/sql/init.sql into mysql

+## Run app

-Edit src/app/models/database.py to point at local server
+Edit src/app/models/database.py to point at local database server

-###Run app

 $ cd src/app/

 $ python3 src/app/main.py

+# Config

+The ip and ports for the web server and database is set with the .env file using the groupid variable.